 - A. Read the extracts given below and answer the questions that follow.
 5 - She seemed a thing that could not feel The touch of earthly years.
-No motion has she now, no force- She neither hears nor sees - (a) Complete the sentence appropriately.It is clear that the poem's title has the poetic device - Ans.
-Alliteration, because the closely connected words begin with the same sound. - (b) Since the loved one would never experience 'the touch of earthly years,' how would she be eternally? - (i) Frozen (ii) Decayed (iii) Young (iv) Forgotten
+No motion has she now, no force- She neither hears nor sees

+- Ans. alliteration, because the closely connected words begin with the same sound. - (b) Since the loved one would never experience 'the touch of earthly years,' how would she be, eternally? - (i) Frozen (ii) Decayed - (iii) Young (iv) Forgotten